 Getting everything sorted for my « Naked Landscapes » exhibition, reading a couple of good books (Hans Ulrich Obrist's « A Brief History of Curating », Pablo Neruda's « The Captain's Virgins » and Hesse's « The Glass Bead Game » are on my summer reading list), and spending a few days at Hydra at my friend’s wedding, while waiting for my next date with Paris.

-« Naked Landscapes » on view in Kudriavka Kyiv gallery at the end of September.
+« Naked Landscapes » on view in Kudriavka Kyiv gallery from October 10 through October 24.

 Photo: Ksenia Kargina